vives-project-xp/Zend/README.md

 `$h` is the command for homing the table.

 **IMPORTANT**
-If by any chance the table enters its alarm state and will not move anymore with a nor.
+If by any chance the table enters its alarm state and will not move anymore even after a hard reset, carefully and SLOWLY (or you will damage the drivers) move the cursor away from the mechanical switches and reset.

 ### The sender and function class